whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-04-Five-Four-Club-Subscription-July-2015-Review-Coupon.md

 <DD>Retail Value $55</DD>
 </DL>

 <p>This shirt was part of the original package that came with a matching jacket that had the flaw.
-I'm so glad this one is nothing but perfect and the short sleeves will be great for summer.</p>
-<p>Made with 100% cotton which hubby totally appreciated.
-The patterns and colors work well for summer too.</p>
+I'm so glad this one is nothing but perfect and the short sleeves will be great for summer.
+The patterns and colors work well, plus the hidden buttons added a nice touch.
+This will be great by itself or under a cool summer jacket.</p>

 <center><img src='/images/FiveFourClubJuly2015Shirt1b.jpg'></center>
 <p>The camouflage inside gave this piece a unique touch.</p>